dfsklar/Android_MyTodoApp/README.md

 2) I could not figure out how to give a title to my "edit item" screen.
 I'd love to learn how to do so.

+3) I saw your suggested .gitignore too late and probably committed many derived files that should not be present in github, my apologies!